BlackRock Throgmorton Trust

 However, given the high valuations that THRG’s holdings trade at, the trust has been unable to avoid being swept up in the wider market selloff year-to-date, with THRG having substantially underperformed over 2022.
 The start of 2022 marked the period in which the current bear market began, with its impact being reflected in both the one-year and six-month performance figures for THRG – a result of rising global inflation and interest rate expectations (the bane of growth investing).
 However, the fall in the underlying share prices of Dan’s companies has not come with a deterioration in their long-term outlooks or fundamental strength, in Dan’s view.
 This means that for investors who are of a similar, long-term growth-orientated mindset, today’s markets are an even more attractive time to buy into growth stocks, given the fact that their investment theses are largely unchanged.

 It is important to highlight that THRG’s impressive long-term returns have come with a high level of risk, one which we believe is high enough to be unpalatable for certain types of investors.
 Even over a five-year time period, which is kinder to growth strategies than more recent markets, THRG still has volatility far in excess of its benchmark and that of its average peer.
 This should come as no surprise however, as one would historically be correct in assuming that combination of growth equities and small caps would only enhance one’s risk exposure.
-Yet in the case of THRG, Dan has been vindicated in his approach over the long-term, as his risk-adjusted return remains in excess of his benchmark and average peer over five years.
+Yet in the case of THRG, Dan has been vindicated in his approach over the long-term, as his risk-adjusted return (demonstrated by the Sharpe ratio) remains in excess of his benchmark and average peer over five years.